Months after release from federal prison, TV pitchman Kevin Trudeau could face jail again

 More than 800,000 people bought the book that Trudeau claimed was filled with “easy” weight-loss techniques when it called for prescription injections of a hormone found only in pregnant women, a month of colon hydrotherapy and a 500-calorie-per-day diet.

-Trudeau was sentenced to 10 years in prison by U.S. District Judge Ronald Guzman, and was released from a minimum-security federal prison camp in Alabama in January.
+Trudeau was sentenced to 10 years in prison by U.S. District Judge Ronald Guzman and was released from a minimum-security federal prison camp in Alabama in January, followed by a stint in a halfway house that ended in May.

 But the contempt case was separate from the civil suit brought by the FTC in 2004 that led to Gettleman’s judgment order.
 After Trudeau failed to pay a penny of what he owed, a court-appointed receiver was able to recover about $8 million in Trudeau’s assets, but the rest of the debt remains outstanding.